The Board of Directors has the pleasure of presenting the 44th Annual

 development of SCs/STs and other weaker sections of the society which

 are mainly as under:

-run schools, whether they are SAIL employees''
+run schools, whether they are SAIL employees'' wards or non-employees''

 - Free medical health centres for poor have been set up at Bhilai,

 Durgapur, Rourkela, Bokaro, Burnpur (Gutgutpara) providing free medical